PERSOL HR DATA BANK in APAC

 The government sets and reviews the minimum wage under the Minimum Wage Act each year.
 The minimum wage applies to all employees aged over 16, whether full-time, part-time, fixed-term, casual, or employees who work from home and whether they are paid by wage, salary, or commission.

-The current minimum wage rate (before tax) applied to employees aged 16 years or older since April 1, 2022, is $21.20, which has been increased from the previous $20.00.
-The current minimum wage (before tax) applied to starting-out and trainee workers since April 1, 2022, is $16.96.
+The current minimum wage rate (before tax) applied to employees aged 16 years or older since April 1, 2023, is $22.70, which has been increased from the previous $21.20.
+The current minimum wage (before tax) applied to starting-out and trainee workers since April 1, 2023, is $18.16.
+From 1 April 2024, the minimum wage rate will increase to $23.15 for employees aged 16 years or older and to $18.52 for starting-out and trainee workers.

 Adult minimum wage applies to all employees aged 16 years or older who are not starting-out workers or trainees.